voxpupuli/puppet-misp/README.md

 ## Parameters of the MIPS Class

-The MISP class can take every parameter needed to change the configuration of MISP.
+The MISP class can take many parameters to change the configuration of MISP.
 However, they all have the default value set to the recommended value so there is no need to change it.
 The parameters can be classified in the ones needed for the installation of MISP itself, for the database, for the configuration and for the services.
 The parameters are the following: